im-xra-dev/The-Land/README.md

 # Credits
 Most of the artwork, all the code and all the audio was created by me A few sprites were created by my friend, who at the time of making the game, went by the name swiss.blue

+# Fun Fact!
+I just noticed that my profile pic is the origional ghost from The Land.